ganeshjawahar/tweet-classify/README.md

 ## Tweet Classification using RNN and CNN

 [Torch](http://torch.ch) implementation of a tweet classifier with GPUs.
 It allows training using a deep CNN and RNN models.
-We also provide option to choose different RNNs such as GRU, LSTM and their bi-directional variants.
+We also provide option to choose different activation units of RNNs such as GRU, LSTM and their bi-directional variants.

 The CNN model is from
 [Convolutional Neural Networks for Sentence Classification](http://www.aclweb.org/anthology/D14-1181),